gdebraconier/HuiMcuTranslator/README.md

 Download 'main.c' and compile with: 'gcc -o HuiMcuTranslator main.c -framework CoreMIDI -framework CoreServices -O3'.

 ## Build
 Or use one of the pre-build versions in 'Builds' (Intel & Apple M1).
+No Windows or Linux version.

 ## Installation
 Copy the compiled or pre-build versio to '/usr/bin/local'.